 Additional Benefits Available to All

-Aflac insurance (aAnyone with medical deductions is automatically signed up for the basic program, which allows deductions to be made pre-tax.
+Anyone with medical deductions is automatically signed up for the basic Aflac insurance program, which allows deductions to be made pre-tax.
 Other Aflac insurance programs are optional.

 A 403B plan tax-sheltered annuities investment is also available as a private investment option for retirement.
 Contact the Business Office for contact information for 403B plan providers.